lah-rb/tall_grass/README.md

 /# - Relevance to tall_grass
 | - Skill required for improvement

+* If practical, switch testing suite to Rspec #Testing |Devs
 * Implement tests for Dexshelf, TallGrass, Evo, Distinctions, and SaveManager. #Testing |Devs
 * Restructure DexMakerToolbox tests so that each of the standard dexes are tested against for greater robustness. #Design |Devs
 * Update DexShelf to accept species or s as a way to look in the dex by name. #Design |Devs